 Women’s and Gender Studies

-The Women’s and Gender Studies program at Merrimack College equips students with the analytic skills to integrate insights from a variety of fields enabling them to become conversant with a variety of theoretical and methodological approaches and apply them to the study of gender.
+The Women’s and Gender Studies program at Merrimack College equips students with the analytic skills to integrate insights from a variety of fields, enabling them to become conversant with a variety of theoretical and methodological approaches and apply these approaches to the study of gender.

 Women’s and Gender Studies students examine the social, cultural and scientific construction of gender; the dynamics of gender relations; processes of social change; and the intersection of gender with race, ethnicity, class, nation, and sexuality.
 Our program combines courses offered by faculty in the Women and Gender Studies Program and courses offered by affiliate faculty from 13 departments and programs across the Merrimack Campus.